Logo IE School

 Fondo logo E

 How can we explain the difference in development between continents or neighboring countries?
 Why have some nations ‘succeeded’ while others have ‘failed’?
 These are just some of the questions that economists have been working to answer since the emergence of Economic History as another field of study in social sciences.
+Without further delay, let’s dive into the importance of economic history.

 What is Economic history and why is it so significant?